DimABSA/DimABSA2026/README.md

 | Camera Ready Due              | 30 April 2026                                    |
 | SemEval Workshop 2026         | SemEval workshop July (co-located with ACL 2026)                     |

+All deadlines are 23:59 UTC-12 ("anywhere on Earth").

 # How to Participate